Designations Congruent with Things: A Correspondence In Two Parts

 I wish you were here.
 I wish everyone was here.
 I wish it wasn’t just Raleigh and me.
 We’re terrible at cheering each other up.
 No one ever says anything stupid.
 No one starts singing in annoying falsetto and playing air guitar.

-I cried for the first time since we shut the breach.
+I cried for the first time since we shut the Breach.

 Raleigh went for bagels.